nyonson/raiju/README.md

 The global `-liquidity-thresholds` flag determines how channels are grouped into liquidity buckets, while the `-liquidity-fees` flag determines the fee settings applied to those groups.
 For example, if thresholds are set to `80,20` and fees set to `5,50,500`, then channels with over 80% local liquidity will have a 5 PPM fee, channels between 80% and 20% local liquidity will have a 50 PPM fee, and channels with less than 20% liquidity will have a 500 PPM fee.

+The `-liquidity-stickiness` attempts to avoid extra gossip by waiting for channels to return to a healthier liquidity state before changing fees.
+If using the same settings as before, plus a stickiness setting of 5%, if a channel moves from 19% liquidity to 23% liquidity it will still have a 500 PPM fee.
+It needs to move to something better than 25% (20% + 5%) before the fee will change.
+The stickiness setting only applies to liquidity moving in a healthy (towards center) direction.
+If you are drastically changing your fee settings, you probably want to set stickiness to 0 temporarily to ensure fees are updated.

-The `-liquidity-thresholds` and `-liquidity-fees` are global (not `fees` specific) because they are also used in the `rebalance` command to help coordinate the right amount of fees to pay in active rebalancing.
+The `-liquidity-thresholds`, `-liquidity-fees`, and `-liquidity-stickiness` are global (not `fees` specific) because they are also used in the `rebalance` command to help coordinate the right amount of fees to pay in active rebalancing.

 The `-daemon` flag keeps keeps the process alive listening for channel updates that trigger fee updates (e.g. a channel's liquidity sinks below the low level and needs its fees updated).
 This is helpful when used with the `rebalance` command which *actively* balances channel liquidity.
 Without the daemon, there is a worst case scenario of: 1. pay a lot of fees to actively `rebalance` channel's liquidity from low to standard 2. update the channel's fees to standard 3. have a large payment immediately cancel out the rebalance and it only pays standard fees (instead of higher ones which would have canceled out the cost of the rebalance).